goatshriek/stumpless/roadmap.md

 See below for details about upcoming releases of Stumpless.
 If you have feedback or want to make a suggestion, please submit an issue on the project's [Github page](https://github.com/goatshriek/stumpless).

-## 2.1.0 (next minor release)
- * [ADD] **journald logging target**
-   Logging to systemd's journal system is should be relatively straightforward to implement, and is an important feature to support.
- * [ADD] **Filters**
-   While message severity codes can be used to filter which log messages make it through a target at runtime, this is limited and inflexible.
-Instead, a generic filter structure that can filter on a wide variety of properties of each log entry and even use custom functions to filter messages.
- * [ADD] **Function callback logging target**
-   Logging to a generic function signature will allow easier extension by library users, and can also serve as a good opportunity to streamline the internal implementation for the actual logging functionality.
- * [ADD] **Tracing call including source code information** A tracing call that includes the line and file of the source code that it appears in could be useful for some applications.
-This will be added as a macro function so that the relevant information can be added.
-It will use the same severity as debug messages.

 ## 2.2.0